yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-yba.md

 1. Select **Nodes**, find the node to be removed, and then click its corresponding **Actions > Remove Node**.

 1. Verify that the details by selecting **Nodes**.
-Expect to see that the load has been moved off the removed node and redistributed to the remaining nodes.
+The scale-in operation can take several minutes and expect to see that the load has been moved off the removed node and redistributed to the remaining nodes.

 1. Navigate to **Metrics** to observe a slight spike and drop in the latency and YSQL Ops / Sec charts when the node is removed, and then both return to normal, as shown in the following illustration: